Asitkumar6205/backend_project/README.md

 ## Features

 - Centralized backend for supermarket management.
-- CRUD operations for inventory, staff, and customers.
 - REST API endpoints for data integration with frontend or other applications.
 - Easily deployable using Docker.